 Source: DC to Richmond High Speed Rail Draft Environmental Impact Statement, Richmond Area Station Options (Figure 2.4-1)

 If the General Assembly is dominated by the Republican Party at the time funding must be provided for high-speed rail, revitalizing a suburb represented by Republican legislators might affect the station location.
-In 2013 a key legislator, State Senator John Watkins (R-Powhatan), proposed a site in Chesterfield County:6
+Funding could be directed owards Staples Mill, even if the particular House of Delegates or State Senate district in Henrico was represented by a Democratic legislator.
+In 2013 a key Republican legislator, State Senator John Watkins (R-Powhatan), had proposed a site in Chesterfield County:6

 Amtrak trains headed south of Richmond stop at the Staples Mills Road Station, then go via the A-line ("Belt Line") between Acca Yard and Centralia